phonegap/phonegap-docs/docs/2-tutorials/2-develop/embed-webview.html.md

 ###Lesson 3: Adding to the Native View
-In this lesson we’ll set up a table in our native view to allow for items to be added to it and displayed when a button is clicked from the Cordova WebView.
+In this lesson we'll set up a table in our native view to allow for items to be added to it and displayed when a button is clicked from the Cordova WebView.
-To set up our native view to display a table, we’ll also need to define a custom `UITableViewController` class for our logic.
+To set up our native view to display a table, we'll also need to define a custom `UITableViewController` class for our logic.

 1. Go to **File -> New -> File -> Cocoa Touch Class**